Sufiyan-0048/AKS-Cluster/README.md

-Creatd AKS cluster using terraform
+Created AKS cluster using terraform